bigin/ItemManager_2.0/README.md

 Offers new features, that simplify the usage the plugin in combination with GetSimple native pages

-See IM Extra Pages plugin: [http://get-simple.info/extend/plugin/im-extra-fields/1053/](http://get-simple.info/extend/plugin/im-extra-fields/1053/)
+See IM Extra Fields plugin: [http://get-simple.info/extend/plugin/im-extra-fields/1053/](http://get-simple.info/extend/plugin/im-extra-fields/1053/)

 **2.3.3**